cerplot/luigi/doc/example_top_artists.rst

 .. code-block:: console

     $ cd examples
-    $ luigi --module top_artists AggregateArtists --local-scheduler --date-interval 2012-06
+    $ trun --module top_artists AggregateArtists --local-scheduler --date-interval 2012-06

 Note that  *top_artists* needs to be in your PYTHONPATH, or else this can produce an error (*ImportError: No module named top_artists*).
 Add the current working directory to the command PYTHONPATH with:

 .. code-block:: console

-    $ PYTHONPATH='.' luigi --module top_artists AggregateArtists --local-scheduler --date-interval 2012-06
+    $ PYTHONPATH='.' trun --module top_artists AggregateArtists --local-scheduler --date-interval 2012-06

 You can also try to view the manual using ``--help`` which will give you an overview of the options.

 Running the command again will do nothing because the output file is already created.
-In that sense, any step in Luigi is *idempotent* because running it many times gives the same outcome as running it once.
+In that sense, any step in Trun is *idempotent* because running it many times gives the same outcome as running it once.
 Note that unlike Makefile, the output will not be recreated when any of the input files is modified.
 You need to delete the output file manually.

-The ``--local-scheduler`` flag tells Luigi not to connect to a scheduler server.
+The ``--local-scheduler`` flag tells Trun not to connect to a scheduler server.
 This is not recommended for other purpose than just testing things.

 Step 1b - Aggregate artists with Spark
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While Luigi can process data inline, it is normally used to orchestrate external programs that
+While Trun can process data inline, it is normally used to orchestrate external programs that
 perform the actual processing.
 In this example, we will demonstrate how top artists instead can be
-read from HDFS and calculated with Spark, orchestrated by Luigi.
+read from HDFS and calculated with Spark, orchestrated by Trun.

 .. code:: python

-    class AggregateArtistsSpark(luigi.contrib.spark.SparkSubmitStep):
+    class AggregateArtistsSpark(trun.contrib.spark.SparkSubmitStep):
-        date_interval = luigi.DateIntervalParameter()
+        date_interval = trun.DateIntervalParameter()

         app = 'top_artists_spark.py'
         master = 'local[*]'

         def output(self):
-            return luigi.contrib.hdfs.HdfsTarget("data/artist_streams_%s.tsv" % self.date_interval)
+            return trun.contrib.hdfs.HdfsTarget("data/artist_streams_%s.tsv" % self.date_interval)

         def requires(self):
             return [StreamsHdfs(date) for date in self.date_interval]

         def app_options(self):
-            # :func:`~luigi.step.Step.input` returns the targets produced by the steps in
+            # :func:`~trun.step.Step.input` returns the targets produced by the steps in
-            # `~luigi.step.Step.requires`.
+            # `~trun.step.Step.requires`.
             return [','.join([p.path for p in self.input()]),
                     self.output().path]

-:class:`luigi.contrib.hadoop.SparkSubmitStep` doesn't require you to implement a
+:class:`trun.contrib.hadoop.SparkSubmitStep` doesn't require you to implement a
-:func:`~luigi.step.Step.run` method.
+:func:`~trun.step.Step.run` method.
 Instead, you specify the command line parameters to send
 to ``spark-submit``, as well as any other configuration specific to Spark.

 Python code for the Spark job is found below.